bayesiandemography/poputils/cran-comments.md

+# Submission of version 0.4.2, 12 July 2025

+## Changes since previous CRAN submission

+- Minor modifications to tests (in anticipation of changes to package 'rvec')
+- Function `rr3` now implemented in C++

+## Checking

+- In addition to all the standard checks, I have run `rhub::rhub_check(platforms = "valgrind")` and all clear.

 # Submission of version 0.4.1, 27 March 2025

 - I am resubmitted (with version number 0.4.1 rather than 0.4.0) in